Equity Policy and Procedures

 K. Complaints Relating to Retaliation, Violations of Supportive Measures, and Other Procedural Violations

 Any complaint relating to retaliation in violation of this Policy, violations of supportive measures, violation of the obligation to act in good faith, violation of the obligation to be truthful, or violations of sanctions should be reported promptly to the Director of Equity and Title IX Coordinator.
-The College will take appropriate action against any individual who retaliates against another person in violation of this Policy or who violates supportive measures, the obligation to act in good faith, the obligation to be truthful, or sanctions.
+The College will take appropriate action against any individual who retaliates against another person in violation of this Policy or who violates supportive measures, the obligation to act in good faith, the obligation to be truthful or violates sanctions.

 L. Conflicts of Interest